Here are some frequently asked questions....

 What happens during the time together?

-Our Family service (9.30am) starts with a some worship of varying genres (traditional hymns, contemporary worship & children's songs.)
+Our service starts with a some worship of varying genres (traditional hymns, contemporary worship & children's songs.)
 This usually lasts 20-25 minutes.
-All song words appear on the big screen, so you can sing along if you would like to, or you can sit and listen.
+All song words appear on the big screen, so you can sing along, if you would like to, or you can sit and listen.
 There is no pressure, feel free to engage in your own time.

 The children and youth go to their groups while the rest of the church have a time of prayer, Bible reading(s) and then a Bible based talk.
 Have a listen to some of our previous talks before you come!